Contact Us

 Salary

-The salary for this position is $60,500.
+The salary range for this position is $25,000-$28,000/year.
 When extending job offers, St. Thomas Aquinas College carefully considers factors such as (but not limited to) the role’s responsibilities, the candidate’s experience and education, essential skills, internal peer equity, budget constraints, and market trends.
 The provided rate reflects the College’s good faith and reasonable estimate at the time of posting.

 Responsibilities include but not limited to the following: